OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/index.rst

 .. _GettingStarted:

-Tungsten Fabric Installation and Upgrade Guide
+OpenSDN Installation and Upgrade Guide
 ==============================================

-Use this guide to install and upgrade Tungsten Fabric solution.
+Use this guide to install and upgrade OpenSDN solution.
 This guide covers various installation scenarios including:

-* Tungsten Fabric with Kolla/Ocata OpenStack.
+* OpenSDN with Kolla/Ocata OpenStack.
-* Tungsten Fabric with Red Hat.
+* OpenSDN with Red Hat.
-* Tungsten Fabric with Juju Charms.
+* OpenSDN with Juju Charms.
-* Tungsten Fabric with VMware vCenter.
+* OpenSDN with VMware vCenter.

 Supported platforms and server requirements